 - Remove the tomatoes from the oven and discard the herbs.
 Transfer the entire mixture into a blender and blend until smooth.
 Wipe out the skillet and set aside.

 - Drain the rigatoni.
 Add the rigatoni and blended sauce back into the pot.
 Simmer for a minute, stirring often.
 Mix in the parmesan cheese and let melt.

 - Raise the oven to 450°F. Pour the rigatoni and sauce into the skillet.
 Top with the shredded and fresh mozzarella.
 Bake for 8 minutes.
 Broil on high for 1-2 more minutes until golden.
-Serve with more freshly cracked pepper over top (if desired).
+Serve with a pinch of salt & freshly cracked pepper over top.